Q: What is the address of the Zachary Police Station?

 A: You can call the police department anonymously and give the location of the vehicles.
 An officer will inspect the vehicle(s) and if necessary, begin the abatement process.

 Q: My house alarm went off at my house, will the Zachary Police Department come to investigate?

 A: The police will respond to all alarms that are called in to our office.

 Q: Will there be a charge for my alarm going off at my house by accident?

 A: Upon the third FALSE ALARM, and every false alarm thereafter in the calendar year, you will be charged a fee of $25.00.

 Q: I am opening a business in Zachary, where do I get a business license?

-A: Applications for business licenses (also known as Occupational Licenses) can be picked up at the police department.
+A: Applications for business licenses (also known as Occupational Licenses) can be picked up at Planning and Zoning.